 The African Court on Human and Peoples’ Rights (ACHPR), of the African Union (AU), allows only citizens of African Union countries to file claims only on violations by African Union countries, but only against countries which have agreed to that “option”, and only after “exhausting domestic remedies”.

-Accordingly, these Courts seem designed to be ineffective, and their only real accomplishment for humanity seems to be to give The People the mere illusion, and false hope, that some Court exists which could meaningfully intervene in human rights violations.
+As a result, their only real purpose is apparently to give the People the mere illusion, and false hope, that some Court exists which could meaningfully intervene in human rights violations.
 However, that illusion is instantly dispelled by a rude awakening, the moment an individual actually needs to rely upon protections of one’s human rights.

-The Judiciary can establish an independent IGO for “international cooperation” managed by “professional judges”, having “exclusive authority”, without interference by any governments in its “judicial decisions” (1985 Principles on Independence of the Judiciary, Preamble: ¶1, ¶10, Articles 3, 4).
+The Judiciary can establish an independent IGO Court, as “international cooperation” managed by “professional Judges”, having “exclusive authority”, without interference by any governments in its “judicial decisions” (1985 Principles on Independence of the Judiciary, Preamble: ¶1, ¶10, Articles 3, 4).

 These independent Judiciary authorities are “binding upon” all countries as a “recognized customary rule” under the 1969 Convention on Law of Treaties (Article 38).

-Ignita Veritas United (IVU), from 2012 to 2016, applied the resources of the Law Centre (MCBC) and Law Faculty of its namesake University, supporting a multinational association of governmentally accredited international Judges, to develop the first real Human Rights Court in history to meet those codified criteria for supra-governmental universal jurisdiction with enforcement powers.
-This was established as an autonomous Official Body of an inter-governmental organization (IGO) operated by the independent Judiciary Profession.
+Ignita Veritas United (IVU), from 2012 to 2016, applied the resources of the Law Centre (MCBC) and Law Faculty of its namesake University, supporting a multinational association of governmentally accredited international Judges, to develop the first real Human Rights Court in history to meet those codified criteria for supra-governmental Universal Jurisdiction with enforcement powers.

 All countries, organizations and citizens, who value the Rule of Law and human rights, are encouraged to make fully tax deductible non-profit donations to this extremely important humanitarian project of global significance.